Roland Rat

 Roland Rat is a British television puppet character.
 He was created, operated and voiced by David Claridge, who had previously designed and operated Mooncat, a puppet in the Children's ITV television programme Get Up and Go!.

 Character summary

 Roland lives beneath King's Cross railway station in The Ratcave and also in Ratcavetwo under the Hollywood Sign in Los Angeles.
 He has an infant brother called Little Reggie and had a relationship with a guinea pig called Glenis.
 His colleagues include dour Welsh technical whizz Errol the Hamster and over-enthusiastic self-appointed "number one ratfan" Kevin the Gerbil, who is from Leeds and loves pink buckets.
 Roland's car 'the Ratmobile' is a bright pink 1953 Ford Anglia.

-Roland had a brash and confident personality, which writer Colin Bostock-Smith states was established by Claridge and writer Richard Curtis.
+Roland has a brash and confident personality, which writer Colin Bostock-Smith states was established by Claridge and writer Richard Curtis.

 Claridge provides voices for all the main characters: Roland Rat, Errol the Hamster, Kevin The Gerbil, Little Reggie, Fergie the Ferret, and Roland's father Freddy, as they often appear on screen together.